m2sup3rn0va/Unattended-OS-Installation/README.md

-# unattended-os-installation-
+# unattended-os-installation 😎 🤩 🥳

-These scripts will help us installing Ubuntu on virtual box without any intervention.
+- These scripts will help us installing Ubuntu on virtual box without any intervention.
 No questions asked whatsoever 😜